 The NAA Research and Education Foundation [REF] was founded in 1985 to further the charitable and educational purposes of the National Academy of Arbitrators.
 The REF underwrites projects that promote understanding, competence, and integrity in the field of labor and employment arbitration.

-Through the years, the REF has supported a variety of education, training and research activities.
-The results of these efforts have appeared in articles, monographs, books, guides and electronic and other media, and been presented and discussed at trainings, conferences, and symposia.
+Through the years, the REF has supported a variety of education, training, and research activities.
+The results of these efforts have appeared in articles, monographs, books, guides, and electronic and other media, and have been presented and discussed at trainings, conferences, and symposia.

 The NAA’s Research and Education Foundation supports research and education relevant to labor and employment arbitration.
-The Foundation welcomes grant applications of up $50,000 for any of the following purposes:
+The Foundation welcomes applications for grants of up to $50,000 for any of the following purposes:

 - The preparation of material designed to keep arbitrators and students of labor-management and employment relations abreast of current research into the arbitration process, and the development of procedures or techniques for the resolution of labor and employment disputes in this and in other countries.